Spotlight on Dawn Henderson, Flavors of Northwest Iowa

 by Dawn Henderson, horticulture program coordinator

-January marks my seventh month on the job as the horticulture program coordinator for Sioux, O’Brien, Lyon, and Osceola counties (marketed jointly as Flavors of Northwest Iowa).
+January marks my seventh month on the job as the horticulture program coordinator for Sioux, O’Brien, Lyon, Sioux, and Osceola counties (marketed jointly as Flavors of Northwest Iowa).
 I joined ISU Extension and Outreach after completing a bachelor’s degree in agronomy from Iowa State this past May.

 Extension and agriculture have been large parts of my life.
 While in college I discovered a passion for non-formal education.
 This role has given me the opportunity to combine my background and my passion while also gaining new experience every day.